 - In a large liquid measuring cup or small bowl, combine egg yolks and buttermilk.
 Whisk lightly (you can use a fork if you’d like!)

 - Add liquid to flour mixture all at once.
 Stir to make a soft dough.
+If you have flour on the bottom you can’t incorporate, add in additional buttermilk 1 T. at a time.
 Gently fold in chocolate chips.

 - Turn onto a very lightly floured board.
 You may need to use your hands to finish the mixing the dough together.
 Lightly knead dough about 15 times.